Music legends The Rolling Stones play to a sold out Lincoln Financial Field

-PHILADELPHIA, Pa (WPVI) -- The iconic rock band The Rolling Stones played to sold out crowd at Lincoln Financial Field on Tuesday July 23 2019.
+PHILADELPHIA, Pa (WPVI) -- The iconic rock band The Rolling Stones played to sold-out crowd at Lincoln Financial Field in South Philadelphia on Tuesday, July 23, 2019.

-The concert was part of the rescheduled "No Filter Tour" after the band cancelled the tour for Mick Jagger's heart surgery earlier this year.
+The concert was part of the rescheduled "No Filter Tour" after the band cancelled their original date earlier this year for Mick Jagger's heart surgery.

 Music legends The Rolling Stones play to a sold out Lincoln Financial Field